Communal dancefloor energy at one of

 Which camping facilities are included?

 On our campsite, you can take a hot shower and use the toilets.
-You will also find what you need to do your dishes and recycle your waste!
 This year, we will increase the number of showers and toilets available per visitor for extra comfort!
-Our breakfast buffet is freely available for every camper on Saturday and Sunday from 08.00h until 11.30h and on Monday from 08.00h until 10.30h.
+Our breakfast buffet is available to every camper on Saturday and Sunday from 08:00 to 11:30 and on Monday from 08:00 to 10:30.
 The sooner you get your breakfast, the shorter the line!
+There will also be a lot of extra morning activities.
+Visit the camping page for more info.

-Our camping crew will be at your disposal to answer all your questions and needs (hospitality desk).
+Our camping crew will be at your disposal to answer all your questions and needs (hospitality team).

 When can I enter/leave the campsite?